 - Dickson Road / Topping Street junction to North Terminus w/c 5 July (1 week) - This includes Dickson Road / Topping St Junction closure

 - Talbot Road to Dickson Road / Topping Street w/c 12 July (1 week) - This includes Abingdon Junction closures

 - North Pier Junction to Talbot Road Tie-In w/c 19 July (1-2 weeks) - Promenade closures

 The work will be phased overnight only and no daytime closures are planned in order to minimise disruption to local businesses and residents.

 We apologise in advance for any inconvenience that may be caused and as always we shall keep you up-to-date with plans to help you go about your business as normal.

 Proposed schedule of works:

-- Construction of the Holiday Inn Hotel - Jan 2021 to Summer 2022
+- Construction of the Holiday Inn Hotel - Spring 2021 to Summer 2022

-- Tram extension and track completion - April to August 2021
+- Tram extension and track completion - May 2021 to end of 2021

 For more information, please visit our news page or sign up to our free regeneration newsletter.